-According to a recent industry survey, 67 percent of American households have a pet.
-That’s 85 million families who have a four-legged, furry family member.
-Unfortunately, all that pet love can result in a lot of dander and unpleasant odors.
-Dander is composed of the tiny, often microscopic, flecks of skin pets constantly shed.
+According to a recent industry survey, 67 percent of American households—85 million families—have a pet.
+Unfortunately, these furry and feathered family members can contribute a lot of dander and unpleasant odors to the home.
+Dander is composed of the tiny, often microscopic, flecks of skin that nearly all pets (cats, dogs, birds, and rodents) constantly shed.

-Almost any kind of pet—cats, dogs, birds, and rodents—can shed dander.
-This dander then causes allergic reactions in people who specifically have these triggers.
-Air purifiers can help reduce, or even eliminate, those side effects of pet ownership.
-In this guide, we list our top picks for best air purifiers for pets on the market along with everything shoppers need to know about these devices.
+If not regularly cleaned, dander may cause allergic reactions in people who specifically have these triggers.
+Air purifiers can help reduce or even eliminate those side effects of pet ownership.
+In this guide, we enlist expert advice to single out the best air purifiers on the market for pet owners along with everything to keep in mind when shopping for these devices.

 - BEST OVERALL: Levoit VeSync Core 400S Smart True HEPA Air Purifier

 - BEST BANG FOR THE BUCK: GermGuardian GG1000 Pluggable UV-C Air Purifier

 - UPGRADE PICK: Nuwave OxyPure Smart Air Purifier

 - BEST FOR OPEN FLOOR PLANS: Alen BreatheSmart 75i True HEPA Air Purifier